CMGreenspon/NCams/README.md

 # NCams

-NCams is a toolbox for recording videos from multiple cameras, extracting 3D marker trajectories and estimate skeletal kinematics.
+NCams is a toolbox for intrinsic and extrinsic calibration for multiple cameras, extracting 3D marker trajectories and estimate skeletal kinematics.
+It also supports recording with FLIR cameras.

 ![Dr. Greenspon eating a marshmellow](images/marshmallow_cropped.gif)